MartyGren/Java-Projects/README.md

 Attributes:

-`speed`: An integer representing the current speed of the fan (0 to 3).
-`isReversed`: A boolean representing the current direction of the fan.
+`speed`: An integer representing the current speed of the fan (0 to 3).\n `isReversed`: A boolean representing the current direction of the fan.\n

 Constructor: